NaveenKhanduri/repo_of_naveen/README.md

 # repo_of_naveen
-Somewhat akin to the male anglerfish, this repository's sole existence is merely meant to supplement small, yet essential, components for another repository; the repo clickbait_detection, which could analagously be considered the female anglerfish repository in this situation.
+This repository is meant to primarly contain a reasonably unbiased random sample generator for the clickbait_detection repository database, and house programs to manipulate said generated sample.